Greater Noida: Climate

 Greater Noida has a similar climate to Delhi: very hot and dry during summer, hot and humid during monsoons, pleasant and dry during spring and autumn, and cool to cold during winters.

 According to the Bureau of Indian Standards, the town falls under seismic zone-III, on a scale of I to V (in order of increasing proneness to earthquakes).
 At the same time, the wind and cyclone zoning is a "very high damage risk", according to the UNDP report.
 Greater Noida has a Tropical Savanna Climate with three main seasons: summer, monsoon and winter.
 Aside from monsoon weather, it mainly remains dry.

 In summer, i.e. from March to June, the temperature ranges from a maximum of 45 °C (i.e. 113 °F) to a minimum of 23 °C (73 °F).
 Monsoon season prevails during mid-June to mid-September with an average rainfall of 93.2 cm (36.7 inches).
 The cold waves from the Himalayan region make the winters in Greater Noida very chilly.
 Temperatures fall to as low as 3 to 4 °C at the peak of winter.
 In January, a dense fog envelopes the city, reducing visibility on the streets.

 According to the World Air Quality Report 2024, Greater Noida is one of the world's 20 most polluted city in India.

 Demographics

+According to voter data published by the Election Commission of India has constituency-level estimates for the GB Nagar Lok Sabha seat in Gautam Buddha Nagar district, community-wise population figures are often discussed during elections.
+Reports suggest that the Rajput community is estimated at around 4.5–5 lakh individuals thus making them single-largest voter group in Gautam Buddha Nagar (Greater Noida) .Other estimates indicate approximately 3–3.5 lakh Gujjars, around 2.5–3 lakh Brahmins, and nearly 4 lakh voters belonging to Scheduled Castes and Communities.
+The Muslim population in the constituency is believed to be close to 3.5 lakh, making them a significant part of the electoral landscape.

 As per the provisional data of the 2011 census, Greater Noida had a population of 107,676, with 58,662 males and 49,014 females.
 The literacy rate was 86.54%, 91.48% of males and 80.65% of females.